Quplet/Qu-Enchantments/readme.md

 - 📘 Normal Enchantments
   - Freezing Aspect Enchantment (I-II) (Sword) - Slows enemy on hit.
   - Leeching Aspect Enchantment (I-II) (Sword) - Heals a small amount on hit.
-  - Inane Aspect Enchantment (I-II) (Sword) - Nullifies all Protection enchantments for a short duration.
+  - Inane Aspect Enchantment (I-II) (Sword) - Nullifies all Protection enchantments, blessings, and Totems of Undying for a short duration.
   - Molten Walker Enchantment (I-II) (Boots) - Hardens lava for a short time as you walk.
   - Bashing Enchantment (Shield) - When hit while guarding, knocks your attacker back a small amount.
   - Reflection Enchantment (I-III) (Shield) - Blocked persistent projectiles (arrows and tridents) will be reflected back